Ombi-app/Ombi.Docs/docs/info/alternate-databases.md

 #### Database Structure Options

-You can use a separate database per function (like sqlite does, with the 3 db files), or point all of them at the same MySQL database, as each table has a unique name regardless.
+You can use a separate database per function (like SQLite does, with the 3 db files), or point all of them at the same MySQL database, as each table has a unique name regardless.
 _It is up to you whether you use separate databases for each.
 For people unfamiliar with mysql, it is much easier to drop a database than to drop specific tables._

 === "Single Database"